fernandoescolar/vscode-solution-explorer/README.md

 You have to open a folder with at least one solution file (".sln") in the root path.

-Or you can create a new one by clicking with the rigth mouse button.
+Or you can create a new one by clicking with the right mouse button.

 ## License